Connecting a cluster to Certificate Manager - SaaS by installing Discovery Agent¶

 Create the

-namespace in your cluster:kubectl create namespace venafi
+venafinamespace in your cluster:kubectl create namespace venafi -

 -

-apiVersion: jetstack.io/v1alpha1 kind: VenafiConnection metadata: name: venafi-components namespace: venafi spec: vcp: url: https://api.venafi.cloud accessToken: - serviceAccountToken: name: venafi-components audiences: ["https://api.venafi.cloud"] - vcpOAuth: tenantID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx # (1)!
+apiVersion: jetstack.io/v1alpha1 kind: VenafiConnection metadata: name: venafi-agent namespace: venafi spec: vcp: url: https://api.venafi.cloud accessToken: - serviceAccountToken: name: venafi-agent audiences: ["https://api.venafi.cloud"] - vcpOAuth: tenantID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx # (1)!- Add the tenant ID here that you retrieved in the previous step.

 Step 5: Configuring Kubernetes resources¶